|Season Of Docs Opens|

 To be eligible to participate as a technical writer you must be:

 As with Summer of Code, Google is offering stipends based on location.
 These are optional and can be waived and are only paid out after a successful project evaluation.
 The base amount is $6000 in the United States but purchasing parity means it works out at $3000 for most third world countries and goes up to $6600 in a couple of countries with a high cost of living.
-All participants in successfully-completed projects will receive a Season of Docs T-shirt. and as this year's T-shirt will be the inaugural program T-shirt this will be a trophy worth
+All participants in successfully-completed projects will receive a Season of Docs T-shirt. and as this year's T-shirt will be the inaugural program T-shirt this will be a trophy with bragging rights.

 Given the dire need for well-written and technically accurate documentation of open source projects this seems like a really good initiative and hopefully will become an annual program that will encourage technical writer to become enthusiastic about working in open source.